The page covers:

 (left) Interior; (right) Armenian icon

 In 1833 the interior was redesigned in order to adapt it to the requirements of the Armenian rite.
 The church still belongs to the Armenian community and the adjoining building houses a small nunnery.
 The Armenians had another church (S. Maria Egiziaca) inside an ancient Roman temple.
+You may wish to see S. Lazzaro degli Armeni in Venice and Sis, an Armenian fortress in today's Turkey.

 (left/centre) The uncompleted ground floor walls of the palace which are known as "the sofas of Via Giulia"; (right) XVIIIth century "madonnella"